opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 Sparse checkout and rebase are needed in the least.
 Either of those features have no code in Isomorphic Git currently.

-Iso Git works by attaching a file system to all the commands.
-Many of primitives for working with `.git` content is exposed via functions in Isomorphic Git.

 ### Questions

 #### Q: If we use a JS implementation, will we run into foreseeable performance issues that would be solved by libgit2?